Allison K Williams is the author of the writer's guides

-Your pre-retreat manuscript evaluation includes supportive, specific, written critique of your current draft or proposal, a coaching session, and a customized work plan for your retreat.
+Your pre-retreat manuscript evaluation includes supportive, specific, written critique of up to 50 pages (plus your synopsis or chapter summaries), a coaching session, and a customized work plan for your retreat.

-A post-retreat work plan and follow-up coaching session help you sustain momentum in the weeks to come.
+A post-retreat work plan, feedback on an additional 25 pages and follow-up coaching session help you sustain momentum in the weeks to come.

-To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to four writers.
+To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to six writers.

 Focused time and a committment to "show up" helps you plow through pages.